Thank you for your interest in our postgraduate degree programs.

 Please see also a list of the units offered by the Centre, including the current timetable.

 Inquiries and applications:

-Inquiries regarding start of the year intakes for the Master of Bioethics by coursework, and the Graduate Certificate in Research Ethics should be directed to Prof. Michael Selgelid.
-Inquiries concerning the PhD and Master of Bioethics by Research should also be directed to Michael:
+Inquiries regarding start of the year intakes for the Master of Bioethics by coursework, the Graduate Certificate in Research Ethics, and inquiries concerning the PhD and Master of Bioethics by Research should be directed to Dr. Ryan Tonkens:

 For details about applying for postgraduate coursework programs, please go to:

 For details about commencing research degrees, please see: